I live with it every day

 Even though we moved away.

-I guess the days are on a loop
+I guess the days

 A marathon of heart-breaking moments.